mea2712/call_known_mutations_from_RNAseq/README.md

 3) Run VarTrix to call mutations given a predefined VCF file

 The scripts are written to run in a HPC with SLURM.
+You execute 07.0_bamsCB.sh from the command line.
+This will call and execute 07.0_bamsCB.run.
+When all bams are formatted, you execute 08.0_vartrix.sh that will call and execute 08.0_vartrix.run to identified known somatic mutations